 Neutral impact.
-The procedure and supports outlined in the policy assist managers to consider requirements of employees' religion or belief when considering redeployment options and for employees to discuss whether redeployment options are suitable for them.
+The procedure and supports outlined in the policy assist managers to consider requirements of employees' religion or belief when considering applying salary protection.

 Sex - does the proposal take account of different roles and responsibilities?
 Does it assume, perhaps wrongly that men have no caring responsibilities?
 Is the proposal flexible enough to provide a service that everyone can access?